thesimonho/kanagawa-paper.nvim/README.md

 local hour = os.date("*t").hour
 vim.o.background = (hour >= 7 and hour < 19) and "light" or "dark"
 ```

+### Cache

+The color scheme comes with a cache option that can be used to speed up startup time.

+When you set `cache = true` in your config, the theme colors and all of your edits/adjustments will be saved to a file.
+This is loaded at startup so colors don't need to be recomputed every time.

+Any changes you make to your config (e.g. overriding colors or highlight groups) should automatically invalidate the cache and build a new one.

+In rare cases where this doesn't happen and you notice your changes aren't being applied, you can manually rebuild the cache by running `:KanagawaPaperCache`.

 ## 👥 Integrations